Four of Aurecon’s Data and ICT experts explore the latest thinking surrounding the current and future state of data centres globally

 Data quality is becoming increasingly important

-Arthur: In Africa, the quality of data networks is increasing rapidly, thanks to mounting efforts by mobile operators.
+Dirk: In Africa, the quality of data networks is increasing rapidly, thanks to mounting efforts by mobile operators.
 This greater emphasis on the quality of data is a global trend as more clients, particularly banks and insurance companies, need better quality data, leading to the creation of higher quality networks such as 4G technology like LTE (4th Generation Long-Term Evolution, a new wireless communication standard).

 How is location impacting the projects that are being planned and currently underway?